resources

 3. response to stakeholder input.

-This new law required that the District establish a new evaluation process for teachers and administrators.
-In fall of 2013 the District’s Joint Education Evaluation Committee (JEEC) established the following priorities for a new evaluation system that complies with state law:
+Canyons District has established an evaluation process for all licensed educators.
+The District’s Joint Education Evaluation Committee (JEEC) established the following priorities for an evaluation system that complies with state law:

-• Create a growth plan for all teachers, recognizing that in a teacher’s first years they will perform at different levels and rates.
+• Create a growth plan for all educators, recognizing that in an educator’s first years they will perform at different levels and rates.

-• Ensure that mentoring and coaching for all teachers offer multiple opportunities for public practice, feedback, and self-reflection.
+• Ensure that mentoring and coaching for all educators offer multiple opportunities for public practice, feedback, and self-reflection.

-• Use multiple reliable and valid measures to make conclusions about a teacher’s potential to be effective throughout their career.
+• Use multiple reliable and valid measures to make conclusions about an educator’s potential to be effective throughout their career.

-• Address the importance of a teacher’s willingness to apply feedback by incorporating improvement strategies and supports in the district’s educator effectiveness process.
+• Address the importance of an educator’s willingness to apply feedback by incorporating improvement strategies and supports in the district’s educator effectiveness process.

 The purpose of evaluation in Canyons is to prioritize professional growth and support for all educators, retain and promote effective educators, and ensure that every student receives high-quality instruction every day.
 With this purpose, the Canyons Teacher Effectiveness Support System (CTESS) has been developed to increase feedback to educators about instruction and increase the use of public practice applications by Canyons professional educators.